 DHP is exposed to risks throughout the value chain.
-The most important risks are related to HSSE, market prices, financial risk, construction projects and operating activities as well as political risk.
+The most important risks are related to market prices, financial risk, HSSE and operating activities.

 Risk management is an integrated part of DHP's governance model.
 The Company has a risk-based approach to target setting, prioritisations and follow-up of the business and staff areas.
 The day to day risk management is a line responsibility.
 The Company's overall risks are reviewed and followed up by the Company Management and are reported to the Board of Directors.
-DHP performs an independent quality assessment prior to investments, sales and acquisitions.
+DHP performs a detailed quality assessment prior to investments, sales and acquisitions.